How to Become an Instrumentation Designer – See This Advice

 Summary

 An instrumentation designer is involved in creating, manufacturing, and developing various instruments for various projects.
-For example, if an instrumentation designer works at an oil and gas refinery, they would be responsible for making tools and equipment that would help to complete tasks such as drilling into the ground.
+For example, if an instrumentation designer works at an oil and gas refinery, they would be responsible for making tools and equipment to help complete tasks such as drilling into the ground.

-There are multiple companies and websites that you can use in order to search for instrumentation designer job opportunities.
+There are multiple companies and websites that you can use to search for instrumentation designer job opportunities.

-You will need to ensure that your resume stands out if you want to be accepted for a position.
-You can do this by completing various workshops or by part-taking in internship or learnership programs.
+If you want to be accepted for a position, you must ensure that your resume stands out.
+You can do this by completing various workshops or by participating in internship or learnership programs.